-If an employer employs more than 10 employees (including temporary workers) regularly in a business in Germany and if the relevant employee has more than six months of service, the employer may give notice to terminate only if the termination is justified by reasons relating to the employee's person or conduct, or by urgent operational requirements.
-A typical reason relating to the employee's person is illness (eg, long-term illness or repeated short-term illnesses causing business disruption or unreasonably high sick-pay costs), provided that a medical expert confirms that future illness or illnesses are to be expected.
+If an employer employs more than 10 employees (including temporary workers) in the ordinary course and if the relevant employee has more than six months of service, the employer may give notice to terminate only if the termination is justified by reasons relating to the employee's personal circumstances (usually beyond the employee's control) or conduct, or due to urgent operational requirements.
+A typical reason for termination relating to personal circumstances is illness (eg, long-term illness or repeated short-term illnesses causing business disruption or unreasonably high sick-pay costs), provided that a medical expert confirms that future illness or illnesses are to be expected.
 Termination for reasons relating to the employee's conduct usually requires a breach of contract despite a prior warning relating to a similar breach.
 Urgent operational requirements exist where:

 - the employer's actual headcount exceeds the required headcount, based on a workload analysis; - the employee cannot be further employed in another vacant position, even after reasonable training or under modified terms and conditions; and - the employer, in selecting the employee from among comparable employees, has sufficiently taken into account the employee's length of service, age, number of dependants and any severe disability (ie, social selection).
 Employees whose continued employment is required by legitimate operational interests (eg, owing to their knowledge, abilities and performance or to ensure a well-balanced personnel structure) are excluded from social selection.